aanyaSrivastava/demo/README.md

 # demo
-This is a Demo for Git and GitHub
+This is a Demo for Git and GitHub.